 On the fence about creating a wedding website?
 Don’t be.
-People spend SO.MUCH. time online these days.
-I’m actually embarrassed by the amount of time I spend a computer.
-Whether it’s shopping, stalking, or pinning, most of the time my fingers are tapping away at a keyboard or on my phone.
-The web is the first place I go to for any and all information.
-And I’m sure you’re the same.
-So it sort of only makes sense that your wedding guests should have a place on the web where they can find all of the details about your big day, right?
+People spend SO.MUCH. time online these days, so it sort of only makes sense that your wedding guests should have a place on the web where they can find all of the details about your big day, right?
 Creating a wedding website should definitely be on your to do list as a bride!
-Not convinced?
-Here are my top five reasons why you might want to reconsider!
+But if you still need a little convincing, here are our top five reasons why you might want to reconsider!

 1.)
 It keeps guests informed.